github/opensource.guide/CONTRIBUTING.md

 Those paths determine how the landing page for Guides is ordered.
 (Jekyll gleefully fetches whatever it can, so sometimes the front page gets reshuffled when the site is built.)

-Add a path to your new Guide wherever you see fit!
+Include this file with a path to your new guide in your pull request to get consensus on order.